francesyu90/GuessingGame/README.md

 # GuessingGame
-###### Description: Have you ever seen one of those contests where there is a jar filled with something like jelly beans and the goal is to guess how many are in it?
-If you guess correctly you win the prize, in most cases you win the jar and all the goodies inside.
+### Build a fun console-based guessing game that prompts a player to guess the correct number of items in a virtual jar filled with whatever you’d like.
+After the player guesses correctly, the game encourages the player to beat their score by reporting the number of attempted guesses.